GAM-team/GAM/docs/Authorization.md

 ## Authorize Service Account Key Uploads

-If you try to create a project and get an error saying that Constraint `constraints/iam.disableServiceAccountKeyUpload violated for service account projects/gam-project-xxx` perform these steps and then retry the create project command.
+If you try to create a project and get an error saying that Constraint `constraints/iam.disableServiceAccountKeyUpload violated for service account projects/gam-project-xxx`, perform these steps and then you should be able to authorize and use your project.

 * Login as an existing super admin at console.cloud.google.com
 * In the upper left click the three lines to the left of Google Cloud and select IAM & Admin